reinierbkkr/mancala/README.md

 ## Assignment

-For the lectures, see [the drive](https://drive.google.com/drive/u/0/folders/1NK95KK9Ev1yZAz1vLoQSO8rEkZq-A9AC).
+For the lecture, see [the drive](https://drive.google.com/drive/u/0/folders/1PvC-HS8ty3mdtSaNdR5rt5-GwL-5_LaY).

-Design an object-oriented model for mancala that can handle the following scenarios:

-- All small bowls start with 4 beads
-- Players take turns making a move
-- A player moves by selecting a small bowl on their own side, take all the beads and distribute them anti-clockwise one at a time
-- When distributing, players include their own kalaha but not the opponent's
+The global goal is to make a web front-end to your mancala back-end.
+A stub has been made.
+In api/src/test you can find examples of how you can test the api endpoints.

+- Familiarise yourself with the repository.
+Get the servers running and make sure you can connect to both servers.
+Enter two names in the boxes.
+You should see a "TODO" screen.
+- Show the mancala game when it is started.
+- If you want to use your own implementation, reference your implemenation in the `MancalaImpl` class.
-- If a move ends in the own kalaha, the player can make another move.
+- Build the API endpoint to make a move.
-- If the last bead ends in an empty bowl on the own side, the player can take that bowl's bead and the direct opposite bowl's bead and put them in their kalaha.
-- The game ends if all bowls of the turn player are empty
-- The winner is the player with the most beads on their territory (all bowls).

-Implement the game rules test-driven.
-Don't be afraid to delete or modify the Foo(Test) files, as they are just an example.
+- Show the winner as soon as the game is over.
+- Optionally, allow for a "revenge" option in which two players can play again.
+- Optionally, allow an ongoing game to continue after a page refresh.